mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to as the Authentication Service (AS) {{?I-D.ietf-mls-architecture}}.
-A member's credential is said to be _validated with the AS_ when the AS verifies that the credential's presented identifiers are correctly associated with the `signature_key` field in the member's LeafNode, and verifies that those identifiers match the reference identifiers for the member.
+A member's credential is said to be _validated with the AS_ when the AS verifies that the credential's presented identifiers are correctly associated with the `signature_key` field in the member's LeafNode, and that those identifiers match the reference identifiers for the member.

 Whenever a new credential is introduced in the group, it MUST be validated with the AS.
 In particular, at the following events in the protocol:

-* When a member receives a KeyPackage that it will use in an Add proposal to add a new member to the group.
+* When a member receives a KeyPackage that it will use in an Add proposal to add a new member to the group
 * When a member receives a GroupInfo object that it will use to join a group, either via a Welcome or via an External Commit
-* When a member receives an Add proposal adding a member to the group.
+* When a member receives an Add proposal adding a member to the group
-* When a member receives an Update proposal whose LeafNode has a new credential for the member.
+* When a member receives an Update proposal whose LeafNode has a new credential for the member
-* When a member receives a Commit with an UpdatePath whose LeafNode has a new credential for the committer.
+* When a member receives a Commit with an UpdatePath whose LeafNode has a new credential for the committer
-* When an `external_senders` extension is added to the group, or an existing `external_senders` extension is updated.
+* When an `external_senders` extension is added to the group
+* When an existing `external_senders` extension is updated

-In cases where a member's credential is being replaced, such as Update and Commit cases above, the AS MUST also verify that the set of presented identifiers in the new credential is valid as a successor to the set of presented identifiers in the old credential, according to the application's
+In cases where a member's credential is being replaced, such as the Update and Commit cases above, the AS MUST also verify that the set of presented identifiers in the new credential is valid as a successor to the set of presented identifiers in the old credential, according to the application's